raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-04-21-a-better-me.md

         + **learn to say no**
             - some people feel no shame when they take advantage of your kindness

-        + avoid people
+        + avoid toxic people
-            - drain you
-            - try to control you
+            - drain you  or try to control you
             - make you question your self worth
             - don't apologize for their shitty behavior
+            - cause you a lot of harm and unhappiness over a long period of time
+            - toxic people are usually people who **don't understand the concept of boundaries**
+            - don't associate with people with **low self awareness**

         + diss losers
             - lie to you